 How To Get Rid Of Bad Odour Smelling From Artificial Grass In Solana Beach?

 Artificial grass is a great addition to any garden and can bring a touch of greenery to even the busiest spaces.
 However, if not installed or maintained properly, it can start to give off a bad odour which can be difficult to get rid of.
-Here are some tips on how you can get rid of bad odour smelling from artificial grass:
+Here are some tips on how you can get rid of bad smells smelling from artificial grass:

 - If you want to go down the ‘natural’ route, try using essential oils such as tea tree oil, or vinegar and lemon juice as an odour-neutralising solution.

-Can I Clean Artificial Grass Myself?
+Can I Clean Synthetic Grass Myself?